-The Rabbit Hole Hotel & Restaurant on Viljoen Street in Krugersdorp North has been going since 2001 and has since grown from strength to strength.
-This family-owned business is a local favourite and owns a list of awards assigned by the Mogale Chamber of Commerce and Industry.
+The Rabbit Hole Hotel & Restaurant on Viljoen Street in Krugersdorp North has been going since 2001 and has, over the years grown from strength to strength.
+This family-owned business is a local favourite which sports a list of awards assigned by the Mogale Chamber of Commerce and Industry.
 The rooms of the guesthouse are beautiful and elegant and each follows its own theme.
 But we’re not here to talk about free Wi-Fi and fluffy pillows – we’re here for the food.

 The Rabbit Hole restaurant has something for everyone – vegetarians included.
 The gourmet pizza menu has been put together by someone I will most certainly become best friends with (food is the way to my heart).
-Options that stand out here would be the pulled pork, which consists of slow roasted pork shoulder, pineapple, peppadews, caramelised onion dressed with fresh rocket and the vegetarian pizza, which is topped with goat’s cheese, mixed peppers, artichokes, zucchini, thinly sliced red onions and fresh oregano.
+Options that stand out here would be the pulled pork pizza, which consists of slow roasted pork shoulder, pineapple, peppadews, caramelised onion dressed with fresh rocket, and the vegetarian pizza, which is topped with goat’s cheese, mixed peppers, artichokes, zucchini, thinly sliced red onions and fresh oregano.

-Onto the meat, the trick to making the perfect beef patty is not to salt the ground beef until after your patty has been formed – this is a little trick I learned from a fry cook who runs a restaurant in Brooklyn, New York City.
+Onto the meat, the trick to making the perfect beef patty is, do not to salt the ground beef until after your patty has been formed .
+This is a little trick I learned from a fry cook who runs a restaurant in Brooklyn, New York City.
 The reason behind it is that the salt dissolves muscle proteins, which subsequently turns your burger from a moist one into the Kalahari Desert.
 So, with that in mind, I can tell you with a clear conscience and honest heart that the burgers at the Rabbit Hole are moist and a splash of Tabasco away from being perfect.